damianhakert/damianhakert.github.io/source/posts/2016-07-22-building-our-web-app-on-gitlab-ci.html.md

 categories: GitLab CI
 image_title: '/images/blogimages/cross-post-gitlab-ci/building-our-web-app-on-gitlab-ci-cover.jpg'
 twitter_image: '/images/tweets/building-our-web-app-on-gitlab-ci.png'
-description: "Our experience migrating from Jenkins to GitLab CI for building our web-app."
+description: "5 reasons why Captain Train migrated from Jenkins to GitLab CI"
 ---

 The railway world is a fast-moving environment.
 To bring you the latest improvements and fixes as quick as possible, Captain Train’s web-app is often updated, sometimes several times per day.